Ten more Senators will Co-Sponsor the Georgian People’s Act

 These 10 senators include: Thom Tillis, Mitt Romney, Jeff Merkley, John Cornyn, Chris Murphy and George Helmy.
 They have asked to join the bill at the Senate’s November reconvening.

 A separate bill, the MEGOBARI Act has also been introduced in the U.S. House of Representatives.
 This bill would also impose sanctions against Georgian officials who undermine the democracy of Georgia.
-The MEGOBARI Act was already approved by the Foreign Affairs Committee in the U.S. Congress.
+The MEGOBARI Act was already approved by the Committee in the U.S. Congress.

 The Daily Beat: Tuesday, 2 October